-This keto vanilla mug cake is a moist, single serve almond flour mug cake, gluten-free, dairy free and paleo friendly.
-It’s perfect to fix a vanilla birthday cake craving with only 4g of net carbs.
+This keto vanilla mug cake is a moist, single-serve almond flour mug cake, gluten-free, dairy-free, and paleo-friendly.
+It’s perfect to fix a vanilla birthday cake craving with only 4 grams of net carbs.

 I have a passion for keto mug cakes, there’s no more secret about that!
-Low-carb mug cakes are true lifesavers on a keto diet because they help you fix your cake cravings in only 2 minutes with just 4g net carbs.
+Low-carb mug cakes are true lifesavers on a keto diet because they help you fix your cake cravings in only 2 minutes with just 4 grams of net carbs.
 Plus they are very fulfilling too as they contain a good amount of fat and fiber.

 How to make almond flour mug cake?